 There are many different types of subplots.
 Some add humour to your story like in The Simpsons Movie or The Lord of the Rings: The Two Towers.

 Others are more action-packed like in The Dark Knight or Pirates of the Caribbean: At World’s End.
 Some are emotional like Pride and Prejudice or The Notebook.

 Then there are some that act as metaphors for growth, which you can see in Star Wars: A New Hope or Toy Story 3.

 What they all have in common is that they add value to the story by deepening the characters, providing conflict and giving them backstory.

 How many subplots are in a film?

 However, that doesn’t mean that there aren’t more than three subplots in a movie.
-In fact, there usually are quite a few more than that.
+In fact, there usually are quite a few.

-Film makers use subplots to add depth and interest to their movies.
-Whether it’s showing how two characters relate to each other (this is called an “inter-character plot”), or showing how one character relates to himself or herself (“intra-character plot”), these secondary stories within the film give the audience more to think about and enjoy as they watch.
+Film makers use subplots to add depth to their movies.
+Whether it’s showing how two characters relate to each other ( an inter-character plot), or showing how one character relates to himself or herself (intra-character plot).

 Subplots Can Be Used To Show Contrast Or Complement The Main Plot